Quickstart

 No deploy.
 No restart.
 No backend round-trip on the read.

-An audit log of every change, side-by-side dashboards for the affected gate, deterministic bucketing per user, and a kill-switch you can hit from your phone.
+An audit log of every change, side-by-side dashboards for the affected feature flag, deterministic bucketing per user, and a kill-switch you can hit from your phone.
 You didn't have to build any of it.

 Where to next